-Imagine stopping at the local jeweler in 1941 on your way home from the factory.
-America hasn't entered the war yet, and you want a pocket watch that will be worth the money.
-You choose this high-grade Elgin from behind the counter, wind it for the first time, set the hands, pay the clerk, and proudly head home for dinner, feeling its steady ticking in your pocket.
+Imagine stopping at the local jeweler on your way home from the factory in 1911.
+Trouble is brewing in Europe and if called you intend to serve, so you want a reliable pocket watch.
+You choose this brand-new Hamilton from behind the counter, wind it for the first time, set the hands, pay the clerk, and proudly head home for dinner, feeling its steady ticking in your pocket.
 Want to be the next owner?

 Watch Size - 16